dustinpfister/blog_posts/_posts/js-document-location.md

 </html>
 ```

-So this basic example just displays the current href of the page in the browser window, but one of the most useful aspects of the document location property is that it can be used to preform a client side redirect as well as other tasks as well.
+So this basic example just displays the current href of the page in the browser window.
+Nothing to interesting of course but this is a basic example after all that just illustrates on features of this little corner of client side javaScript.

+However maybe one of the most useful aspects of the document location property is that it can be used to preform a client side redirect to a new page.
 There are a few more methods and properties of a location object in client side javaScript so lets look at some more examples of the document location property.

 ## 2 - A simple document location redirect example